 This type of SSA decision is called a Medical-Vocational Allowance.
 Your Doctor can help with this type of decision by providing evidence in a specific form called a Residual Functioning Capacity form.

-Many Sjogren’s syndrome disability claims which are initially denied are eventually approved during the appeals process.
+Many Sjogren’s syndrome disability claims which are initially denied benefits are eventually approved during the appeals process.
 You are entitled to represent yourself throughout the process, but most claimants find it beneficial to consult a Social Security disability lawyer, especially if they are facing the appeals process.

 Your Sjogren's Syndrome Social Security Disability Case